itkhanz/Cleanium/README.md

 * Use Jackson data-format to map properties to POJOs
 * Use IntelliJ to surround exception throwing code block with try-catch
 * Use `SneakyThrows` from lombok for managing exceptions thrown
+* uSE `Owner` library to read properties files
+* Create Interfaces for reading configuration files and write type specific implementations to read config from Json, Properties and Yaml
 *

 ### Part 8 - Config Service and Configuration Manager